conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### How are issues sorted?

-Issues in the ["Sorting" tab of the Planning board][project-sorting] are reviewed by core maintainers.
-In the process of sorting issues, they label the issues and move them to the other tabs of the project board for further action.
+Issues in the ["Sorting" tab of the Planning board][project-sorting] are reviewed by issue sorting engineers, who take rotational sorting shifts.
+In the process of sorting issues, engineers label the issues and move them to the other tabs of the project board for further action.

+Issues that require input from multiple members of the sorting team will be brought up during refinement meetings in order to understand how those particular issues fit into the short- and long-term roadmap.
+These meetings enable the sorting engineers to get together to collectively prioritize issues, earmark feature requests for specific future releases (versus a more open-ended backlog), tag issues as ideal for first-time contributors, as well as whether or not to close/reject specific feature requests.

 ### How does labeling work?

-Labeling is a very important means for core maintainers to keep track of the current state of an issue with regards to the asynchronous nature of communicating with users.
+Labeling is a very important means for sorting engineers to keep track of the current state of an issue with regards to the asynchronous nature of communicating with users.
 Utilizing the proper labels helps to identify the severity of the issue as well as to quickly understand the current state of a discussion.

 Each label has an associated description that clarifies how the label should be used.
 Hover on the label to see its description.
 Label colors are used to distinguish labels by category.